ingvijonasson/css-questions/README.md

-# css-questions
+# CSS Questions
-Simple list of css related questions to drop in an interview.
+Simple list of css related questions

 ## Basics
 - What is the difference between inherit and initial?
-- What is the :root selector?
+- What is a :root selector?
-- What is the difference between em, rem and %?
+- What is the difference between em, rem?
-- and when would you apply each one of those units?
+- When would you apply a rem unit and when an em?

 ## Concepts and Methology
-- When would you apply a visually hidden class?
+- When and why would one apply a visually hidden class?
-- How do you handle nested items?

-## Preprocessor (scss, less etc ...)
-- What is the difference between a placeholder and a mixin (scss specific)?